-- for those reporting marital/relationship discord, 81% reported similar stress levels. - For those reporting separation and divorce, 85% reported similar stress levels. - For those reporting domestic violence, 91% reported similar stress levels.
+- For marital/relationship discord, 83% reported similar stress levels. - For separation-divorce, 86% reported similar stress levels. - For domestic violence, 92% reported similar stress levels.

 Thus, relationship problems are associated with higher levels of stress.
 Previous research supports this.
-For example, one study indicates that men withdraw from their wives after more stressful work days.
-Both men and women are likely to respond to daily negative emotions in the workplace with more angry marital behaviours at home if their partners experienced similar work days.
+One study has indicated that men withdraw from their wives after more stressful work days.
+Both men and women are likely to respond to daily negative emotions in the workplace with more angry marital behaviors at home if their partners experienced similar work days.